Scheduled MonumentsEnglandAnglo-Saxon settlement, and probable prehistoric ring ditches, west of Pirton village

 What is Anglo-Saxon settlement, and probable prehistoric ring ditches, west of Pirton village?

-West of Pirton village is an ancient monument consisting of probable prehistoric ring ditches and evidence of Anglo-Saxon settlement.
+The monument west of Pirton village in Hertfordshire is a scheduled ancient monument comprising evidence of Anglo-Saxon settlement alongside prehistoric ring ditches.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1434415.

 Who is responsible for protecting Anglo-Saxon settlement, and probable prehistoric ring ditches, west of Pirton village?